 Healthy Relationships is a programme developed with and for teens and adults with intellectual disabilities.
 It provides practical tools to build resiliency and to prevent bullying, violence and abuse.

-The interactive programme and resources were developed in collaboration with Kidpower Teenpower Fullpower International, who provided consultation and permission to use copyrighted curriculum and drawings from the Fullpower Teaching Kits.
+The interactive programme and resources were developed in collaboration with Kidpower Teenpower Fullpower International Executive Director and Founder Irene van der Zande, who provided consultation, wrote new stories, and gave permission to use copyrighted curriculum and drawings from the Fullpower Teaching Books and Safety Comics.

 " 100% of my students have shown improvement "